QuinnMLr/ML-Workshop/README.md

 This repository contains resources for participants of the BGSU Machine Learning Workshop hosted by Nationwide.

+# Reach out to quinnmiller68@gmail.com for any questions regarding the workshop or software

 ## Installation

 - Before installation, ensure your machine has the following software: